 - Put your breast flange already assembled so that when it’s time to pump, you just need to take it out and screw the bottle in and start pumping.
 No more fiddling with small valves and membranes.

 - Place your used breast flanges in a ziplock bag and store it in a fridge or cooler bag in between pumping session.
 No need to rinse or wash, and yes, it’s completely safe to do that.
 You can wash them later after your reach home.
+If you are in search of best cooler bags for breast milk, check out my recommendation here.

 - Or, if you prefer to use a dry and clean breast flanges, use Medela wipe to quickly wipe your breast flange in between use.